Here at Vesta Stoves we are very proud to say we supply and deliver all of our products throughout Devon!

 Watch our video here to get an insight into what we do at Vesta Stoves

 Fitting a stove in a shed or summerhouse needn’t be complicated if a few basic rules are followed.
 In this article we will demonstrate the basics and show you the products we have an offer that will make this installation as easy and most of all safe as possible.
 A woodburner is a fantastic addition to a shed, summerhouse or garden room and will provide a beautiful focal point.
+If you going to fit a stove in a summerhouse or shed then you will need a full kit of parts.

 Firstly its worth working out roughly what output of stove you require to heat the shed.
 This is simple and can be done by filling in the details below